yuehanwang17mcp/big-data-spring2018/github_instructions/Part1_IntroGitAndGithub.md

 Check out the [Github documentation](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/) for more information on setting remote resitory URLs. -->

-## 7. Make edits locally in your repository
+## Build a Simple Webpage

-This directory is local, but we will use the command line to sync it with the repo on the Github site.
-This is where Github shines, you can fully edit documents and files on your machine, then synchronize them with your repositories on the Github site.
-This is excellent for collaborating with large teams and keeping track of your versions.
+This directory is local, but we will use Git to sync it with the repo on the Github site.
+This is where Github shines: you can edit documents and files on your machine, then synchronize them with your repositories on the Github site.
+This is excellent for collaborating with large teams and versioning.

-#### i.
-Install a Text Editor (Atom)
+### Install the Atom Text Editor

-*If you have Atom installed, you can move on to the next step*

 When editing code, you'll use a text editor and NOT a word processor.
 A text editor is a simple program that edits plaintext files.
 This is very different from a word processor (e.g., Microsoft Word, Apple Pages, LibreOffice Writer).
 Word processors include formatting and layout information in their file formats, which allows them to display documents as they will appear when they are printed or exported for the web.
 This is often called "What You See Is What You Get", or WYSIWYG (pronounced 'wizzy-wig').